comingofflais-com/LLM-Moderator-for-wpForo/README.md

 - **Don't Crash wpForo Guard**: Likewise, all code manipulating wpForo should use built-in wpForo methods such as for deletion, status change, usergroup permission assignments, etc.

 - **Exception Notification System**: Some sort of notification system on exceptions, passing the wpForo version, to quickly let me know if someone had crashing issues.
 GDPR compliant, opt-in permission needed.
 Probably only auto alert the site admin, who will then alert me.
-I think this should a separate plugin to build out, then call functions of from this that record if the catch code was triggered.
-Sends notification to admin menu.
+I think this should a separate plugin to build out.
+It should sends notification to admin menu, or via a messaging service.

 - **User Progress Notification**: Notification system to show AI moderation progress to user.
-Somewhat implemented.
-Seems difficult to make, but done.
+Somewhat implemented, was difficult to make, but not exactly as I wanted it.

 - **Testing Framework**: Somewhat done, doesn't test properly.
 Tests 192 difference scenarios, mostly related to posting.
 Doesn't cover everything.
 Isn't fully automated, but let's me know what expected result didn't result.
 Only checks ~half of the actual different scenarios that can occur.

 - **Context-Aware Moderation**: Provide a few preceding approved posts for LLM moderation for better context.
-The best way may be the "memory" feature that is currently not supported by OpenRouter, so there may be no need to build it out now, also I'm simply exhausted and want to work on some other projects.
+The good way may be the "memory" feature that is currently not supported by OpenRouter, so there may be no need to build it out now, also I'm simply exhausted and want to work on some other projects.
 The idea would be to get the AI to request back for more context, up to a few posts if it doesn't have enough certainty.
 Posts will need to be sent with user ID, name, order, whether it is a reply, what posts it directly succeeds, and post content.
 Users will need to be kept in the loop with notices and shown LLM reasons why it wants more context.
 (Somewhat time-consuming and requires some LLM knowledge)

 - **Simpler Context-Aware Moderation**: Likely the only way with LLMs, but actually the better way.
 Just send the preceding posts, the post the current user is directly replying to, for edits get replying and succeeding posts.
 Hide user identity from the LLM for privacy by giving fake name, alias, or random user id.
 (This is top priority, provides adequate moderation.
 Current is unreliable.)

-- **Metrics and Analytics**: Work in progress.

 - **AI Topic Tags**: Optional, not essential to moderation but can be helpful.
 Have the LLM provide a "topic tags" key if it is a topic, in the JSON response, then use those to set topic tags.
 (Easy to implement, not exactly an essential part of realtime moderation, adds maintenance complexity)